MTG Phyrexia: All Will Be One release date, cards, and spoilers

 YouTube Thumbnail

-Both seem like pretty standard card advantage engines, though they go about earning you value in very different ways.
-Every colour except blue is represented in the decks.
+Both are pretty standard card advantage engines, though they go about earning you value in very different ways.
+Of note, every color except blue is represented in the decks.

 Magic the Gathering: A map of New Phyrexia, showing its many interlocking spheres.